 This activity is sure to get the kiddos giggling!
 The aim is to get the silly glove guy to stand up straight and tall.
 But it’s not as easy as it sounds!
 This cute activity was designed by a preschool teacher, grab the full instructions at The Empowered Provider.

 Who knew it was so easy AND such fun to make your own ice cream in a bag?
-This clever trick only takes 5-10 minutes and you have a yummy, sweet ice cream treat to enjoy.
+This clever trick only takes 5-10 minutes and you have a yummy, sweet ice cream treat to enjoy while you explain to your kids how salt lowers the melting point of the ice and draws heat from the ice cream in the bag.
 Find out how to make your own at Growing a Jeweled Rose.